nnethercote/nnethercote.github.io/_posts/2025-09-04-faster-rust-builds-on-mac.md

 This definitely has the potential to speed up full builds of various Rust projects.
 In this case, the original wild build took 25.9s and the new one took 25.0s.
 I didn't do careful measurements to see if those numbers were consistent.
+(Don't read too much into the times taken to compile individual crates; the scheduling between the two runs is very different.)

 The exact effect will depend heavily on a project's dependency graph and the characteristics of your machine, but if build script execution is on the critical path it will certainly have an effect.